SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 # Alliance Canada files and quotas

-This information is specific to the cluster fir.alliancecanada.ca that we use.
+This information is specific to the cluster fir.alliancecan.ca that we use.

 ## Alliance Canada Filespace

-* The filespace on fir.alliancecanada.ca is comprised of three separate disks named `/home`, `/project`, and `/scratch`.
+* The filespace on fir.alliancecan.ca is comprised of three separate disks named `/home`, `/project`, and `/scratch`.
 Each disk is organized to host separate users.
-* When you log in to fir.alliancecanada.ca as user `<user>` you will be in the `/home/<user>` directory.
+* When you log in to fir.alliancecan.ca as user `<user>` you will be in the `/home/<user>` directory.
 * When you list the contents of `/home/<user>` you will see `project` and `scratch`, which are "softlinks", or short-cuts.
 Changing directory (`cd`) to these will take you to `/project/def-<sponsor>`, your group's project directory (a communal space for the group of your account sponsor `<sponsor>`)  and `/scratch/<user>`, your personal scratch directory.
     * Aside: When you list the contents of `/home/<user>` you will also see a `projects` (plural) directory and a `nearline` directory.
 Ignore these for now; `projects` is only useful for people